Friends of The Helicopter Museum

 Other inter-city routes were operated by BEA for short periods, using G-ANFH and two other WS-55s, but none proved successful financially, though valuable experience was gained.

-Still in BEA livery and retained for general charter work, G-ANFH was used for crop-spraying demonstrations in 1959 (below) and, on 9th September 1961, carried the Golden Jubilee Mail between Hendon and Windsor (left).
-This commemorated the first aerial post to Windsor in 1911.
+Still in BEA livery, G-ANFH was used for crop-spraying demonstrations in 1959 (below) and, on 9th September 1961, carried the Golden Jubilee Mail between Hendon and Windsor (left).
+This event commemorated the first aerial post to Windsor in 1911.

-In 1963 G-ANFH took part in one of the infamous Farne Islands seal culls.
+In 1963 G-ANFH took part in one of the infamous Farne Islands seal culls and appeared in the Joseph Losey film "The Damned", with Oliver Reed.

-Please note that, for safety reasons, this machine is not yet on display for visitors.
+Please note that, for safety reasons, this machine is not on display for visitors.

 Back to Bristow's 50th Anniversary Pages